zulip/zulip/docs/production/postgres.md

 user.
 The former cancels the backend's current query and the latter terminates the backend process.
 They are implemented by sending SIGINT and SIGTERM to the processes, respectively.
-We recommend against sending a Postgres process SIGKILL.
+We recommend against sending a PostgreSQL process SIGKILL.
 Doing so will cause the database to kill all current connections, roll back any pending transactions, and enter recovery mode.

-#### Stopping the Zulip Postgres database
+#### Stopping the Zulip PostgreSQL database

-To start or stop Postgres manually, use the pg_ctlcluster command:
+To start or stop PostgreSQL manually, use the pg_ctlcluster command:

 ```
 pg_ctlcluster 9.1 [--force] main {start|stop|restart|reload}